Editorial Policy and Selection of Reporting Contents

-This report covers the Osaka Gas Group, consisting of Osaka Gas Co., Ltd. and its affiliated companies.
-Some information, as noted in this report by phrases such as “Osaka Gas” or “the Company, ” refers exclusively to Osaka Gas Co., Ltd.
+This report covers the Daigas Group, consisting of Osaka Gas Co., Ltd. and its affiliated companies.
+Some information, as noted in this report by phrases such as “Osaka Gas” or “the Company,” refers exclusively to Osaka Gas Co., Ltd.

-Sixty-five companies—Osaka Gas and its consolidated subsidiaries—are subject to compilation of environmental performance data.
-Excluded are companies housed in office buildings as tenants and whose environmental performance data are difficult to grasp.
-Also excluded are overseas companies whose environmental impacts are negligible small.
+Fifty-seven companies* —out of 156 affiliated companies and consolidated subsidiaries of Osaka Gas—are subject to compilation of environmental performance data.
+Excluded are companies housed in office buildings as tenants and whose environmental performance data are difficult to grasp and whose environmental effects are minimal.
+Also excluded are overseas companies.

 Guidelines referred to

-- Sustainability Reporting Guidelines of the Global Reporting Initiative (G4)
+- ・Sustainability Reporting Standards of the Global Reporting Initiative (GRI)

-- Environmental Reporting Guidelines 2012 of the Ministry of the Environment
+- ・Environmental Reporting Guidelines 2018 of the Ministry of the Environment

 - * COP

-- COP stands for Communication on Progress.
-It is a report compiled annually to evaluate the Osaka Gas Group's progress on the 10 Principles of the UN Global Compact.
+COP stands for Communication on Progress.
+It is a report compiled annually to evaluate the Daigas Group's progress on the 10 Principles of the UN Global Compact.
 Making major progress is an important condition for the Group to participate in the UN Global Compact.